 diabetes, lower your cholesterol levels and prevent cancer and heart

 disease.
-All without drugs, just by healthy eating, and you can do it
+All without drugs, just by eating healthy, and you can do it

-without going on a diet and starving yourself.
+without going on some fad diet.
 That means money in your pocket.

 We are taught from an early age to eat mostly the wrong kinds of food.
 Although you might have been told to eat your vegetables, you probably got mac and cheese, cookies, cake, spaghetti, hamburgers, pizza and other not so healthy foods on a regular basis, especially if you ate at school.

-You developed bad eating habits early and continue these bad habits today.
-More importantly, we pass on these habits to our children.
+You developed unhealthy eating habits early and continue these unhealthy eating habits today.
+More importantly, we pass on these bad habits to our children.

 In school we are taught to read, write, do math, taught a little science, taught how we are supposedly destroying the environment.
 And we are taught wrong about nutrition and healthy eating thanks to the USDA.

-the 60's the USDA told us that for a healthy diet we needed to eat
+the 60's the USDA told us that for a healthy diet we needed to be eating

 plenty of meat and cheese with a little bit of grains and veggies.